 In addition to its main restaurant, the hotel has a second, more exclusive and romantic Seafood Restaurant, which is a roof-top restaurant only open for dinner.
 Situated on an open terrace, the views across the Indian Ocean from here are beautiful.

 For a quick coffee or a piece of cake, make a stop at the lovely Mdele Coffee Shop.
 This is situated in an open plan area behind the pool and is furnished with a number of small tables and wrought iron white garden chairs.

 Adjacent to the café is the Serena Inn's shop which sells a variety of curios.
 It is a relatively well stocked little shop, though for those who can brave some serious bargaining, you will find better prices with the street sellers.

 The bedrooms at the Serena Inn vary in size and luxury, with the Standard Room being the smallest, the Prime Rooms being slightly larger and the Suites being the most opulent.
 However all of the rooms are of a good size and furnished with lovely Zanzibari beds and bright materials, and each has a private balcony.
+They're floored with polished red cement and rugs.
 Each room also has air-conditioning and an en-suite bathroom.

 Food & drink

 - Food quality